 AMALTHEA AND THE HORN OF PLENTY

 Cornucopia, or cornu copiae, translates literally to horn (cornu) of plenty (copiae).
 In the English language, it also means abundance.
-But while the word may have Latin roots, its origins are firmly planted in Greek mythology.
+But while the word may have Latin roots, its origins are firmly rooted in Greek mythology.

 The Cretan goat known as Kri Kri/Photo: Evita Kouts